By Tyler Jefford

 "That seems like a lot of trouble" - Everyone

 Nonsense, this is a small investment in your personal security.
-Taking the 20 minutes to update all your passwords is well worth your time, especially considering the alternative.
+Taking a few minutes to update all your passwords across the web is well worth your time.

 Passwords Should Be Snowflakes